Mbed-TLS/mbedtls/README.rst

 ===================
-README for PolarSSL
+README for mbed TLS
 ===================

 Configuration
 =============

-PolarSSL should build out of the box on most systems.
+mbed TLS should build out of the box on most systems.
 Some platform specific options are available in the fully-documented configuration file *include/polarssl/config.h*, which is also the place where features can be selected.
 This file can be edited manually, or in a more programmatic way using the Perl script *scripts/config.pl* (use *--help* for usage instructions).